- Staffing guidance

 Unit heads have the authority to approve requests for a temporary alternate work location.
 Temporary alternate work location due to COVID-19 may be documented by using the Alternate Work Location Request form or alternative method as determined by the unit head.
 Approvals should be maintained at the unit for reporting at a later date.

-If remote work is not possible for employees otherwise able to work but are not able to report to their normal work location, emergency leave is then recommended in accordance with System Regulation 31.03.03, section 2.5.2 and/or the FFCRA.
-This may include employees who are unable to report to their normal work location because of the need to care for dependent children where schools have canceled classes.
+If remote work is not possible for employees otherwise able to work but unable to report to their normal work location, emergency leave is then recommended in accordance with System Regulation 31.03.03, section 2.5.2.
 Emergency leave requests must be approved prior to being submitted in Workday.
-Emergency leave requests, other than FFCRA leave, should be entered as “Other Emergencies” in Workday with a comment indicating leave due to COVID-19.
-For additional information please see FFCRA FAQs in the “News” section: https://agrilifeas.tamu.edu/hr/
+Emergency leave requests should be entered as “Other Emergencies” in Workday with a comment indicating leave due to COVID-19.

 Remote work resources